nie-ine/inseri/Tutorials/Your scientific publication A-Z/5. Visualise Data/README.md

 Another suggestion, is to alternate the slightly bigger and the smaller slices in that 2-4 a.m. range.

 As of June 2020, if a page uses more than one visualisation app, all of them can be updated via the modification of one and the same JSON file, i.e. in JSON the user will see a single JSON including all trees used on the page, which also makes definitely easier to copy-paste the pieces of repeating information.

+As of 08.07.2020, it is possible to manipulate data "live", for example, to select a disselect on a few of the total number of pieces of a pie.
+The chart is modified automatically.
+Besides this, a a new feature, the value is now being displayed upon hovering over a column.
+The titles of the pies are also better visible.

 ## 5.2.
 Apps which are external, but useful